jonahdk/jdws/My Site Blog.md

 May 31 2022 <br>
 Today, I FINALLY took out the notice for "Hey!
 We accept Bitcoin now!" thing.
 I also fixed an issue that didn't really do anything, but it would annoy other programmers/coders looking at the source code of the site.
 I added a DOCTYPE that says "<!DOCTYPE html>" at the top of the page.
 Anyway, see you whenever I have something to add!

+April 1 2022-March 3 2023 <br>
+I learned a little more code!
+Not much though, but atleast HOPEFULLY now the site can be HTTPS instead of HTTP.
+Haven't done much since I've been focusing on school and Donkey World (I reccomend not questioning the second one, but if you really want to know, <a href="http://www.mvmc.xyz">that's fine I guess.</a> but I came back for a day and did the equivalent of walking into an attic for the first time in 30 years and dusting/getting rid of cobwebs.
+See you when there's something new (if there ever is...
+DUN DUN DUNNNN)